cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 # Arrays in loops

-Mindcode offers two mechanisms to iterate over arrays: list iteration loops, and loops accessing array elements using loop control variable as an index.
+Mindcode offers two mechanisms to iterate over arrays: list iteration loops, and loops accessing array elements using the loop control variable as an index.
 Oftentimes, it is possible to express the same algorithm using either of these two approaches, but they may offer different performance in Mindcode due to various factors.

 ## Arrays in unrolled loops